HersiZa/AES-Encryption-in-RDMA-Systems/README.md

 ## Contents

+- `README.md`
+  This document describes the contents and limitations of the supplementary material.

 - `Supplemental_Material_Plot_data_DEBS`
   Jupyter notebook containing the available plotting code and result data used to generate the figures included in the paper.

-- `README.md`
+- `figure8_packet_loss_throughput_data.csv`
-  This document describes the contents and limitations of the supplementary material.
+  CSV file containing the raw data used by the notebook to generate the packet-loss-throughput plot for Figure 8.

 ## Purpose